The Angry Birds Movie

-The Angry Birds Movie is a 2016 animated comedy film based on the Angry Birds video game series.
-The film was directed by Clay Kaytis and Fergal Reilly, and written by Jon Vitti.
-It features the voices of Jason Sudeikis, Josh Gad, Danny McBride, Maya Rudolph, Kate McKinnon, Sean Penn, Tony Hale, Keegan-Michael Key, Bill Hader, and Peter Dinklage.
-The film follows Red, an outcast on an island of anthropomorphic flightless birds, as he suspects a newly arrived crew of pigs, led by Leonard, of plotting an evil plan, and attempts to put a stop to them with the help of his newfound friends Chuck and Bomb.
+The Angry Birds Movie, also known as Angry Birds, is a 2016 animated comedy film based on the Angry Birds video game series.
+It was directed by Clay Kaytis and Fergal Reilly, written by Jon Vitti, and stars the voices of Jason Sudeikis, Josh Gad, Danny McBride, Maya Rudolph, Kate McKinnon, Sean Penn, Tony Hale, Keegan-Michael Key, Bill Hader, and Peter Dinklage.
+The film follows Red (Sudeikis), an outcast on an island of flightless birds, who suspects a newly-arrived crew of green pigs of plotting an evil plan, and attempts to stop them with the help of his newfound friends Chuck (Gad) and Bomb (McBride).

-After the success of the Angry Birds Toons animated series, Rovio Entertainment, who created the original video game, began development on a feature adaptation.
-The project was announced in December 2012.
-The first image from the film was revealed in October 2014, with Sudeikis, Gad, McBride, Hader, Rudolph, and Dinklage revealed to be part of its cast at the same time.
-Rovio and Sony Pictures announced that they would spend roughly €100 million on the marketing and distribution of The Angry Birds Movie, becoming the most expensive Finnish-produced film up to that point.
-Sony Pictures Imageworks was responsible for handling animation services for the film.
+After having received offers from Hollywood studios since 2010, franchise owner Rovio Entertainment announced an Angry Birds film adaptation in 2012.
+In 2013, Sony Pictures won the distribution rights in an auction.
+Rovio produced and funded the film themselves while Sony Pictures Imageworks provided animation.
+The Angry Birds Movie is the most expensive Finnish film, as roughly $400 million was spent on the marketing and distribution on top of the $73 million production budget.
+To promote the film, Rovio collaborated with numerous brands and released the mobile game Angry Birds Action! as a tie-in.

-The Angry Birds Movie was released in the United States on May 20, 2016, by Sony Pictures Releasing.
-The film received mixed reviews from critics, and grossed $352 million.
-A sequel, The Angry Birds Movie 2, was released in 2019.
-A further sequel, The Angry Birds Movie 3, is scheduled to be released in 2026.
+The Angry Birds Movie premiered at the Regency Village Theatre in Westwood, Los Angeles on May 7, 2016, and was released in the United States on May 20, 2016, by Sony Pictures Releasing through its Columbia Pictures label.
+The film received mixed reviews from critics and grossed $352 million, becoming the second highest-grossing film based on a video game and the highest-grossing Finnish film of all time.
+It was followed by two sequels: The Angry Birds Movie 2 in 2019 and The Angry Birds Movie 3 in 2026.